dhrumilpatel/helloworld/README.md

 # Adde Node Agent Info

 Create Jobs:
 - **hello-world-packaging**: This Job will git pull last commit and perform packaging using maven of hello-world microservices.
+Create new Job, add GIT details and add step for `mvn install`
 - **hello-world-imaging**: This job will git pull last commit package and perform docker image creation.
+Create new Pipeline Job, add below details
   - Pipeline Script
     ```java
     node ("worker") {